klo33/hy-ccb-work/README.md

 * Sources FIXED version: https://github.com/klo33/hy-ccb-work/tree/flaw-fixed

 Nicer version on REPORT.txt-file
+In README.md formatting is crooked.

+## Introduction to a program
+Program is a simple event manager, where guest can signup to an event.
+With signup a SIGNUP-type useraccount in given, where account is email address given.
+Normal USER-type user "ted" can create new Events and check who has signup for the events.
+Only ADMIN can see the hidden events.

 ## FLAW 1: SQL-injection (second order) (A1)
 ### Issue: SQL Injection attact to gain all user account details